AshleyDong34/voting_rules_and_distortion/README.md

 This library provides several ways to get ranking data with generated utilities

-# 1. Use the downloaded preflib data and parse them into a usable data type
+### 1. Use the downloaded preflib data and parse them into a usable data type

 ```
 import numpy as np
-from src.tools_for_distortion.data_parser import DataParser
+from tools_for_distortion.data_parser import DataParser
-import src.tools_for_distortion.voting_rules as vr
+import tools_for_distortion.voting_rules as vr

 def custom_distribution():
     return np.random.uniform(0, 1)